 Yes, it is very important for moms going back to school to let go of guilt, no matter how much of a wrench it is to leave kids in someone else’s care for a while.
 Make sure you appreciate the help you are getting but do not discount it.

 #8 Rest, relax, repeat

-Nighttime sleep can be extremely unpredictable with newborns and toddlers.
-During the early stages of motherhood, most moms are sleep-deprived and tired since their schedules completely revolve around the baby’s sleep schedule.
+Nighttime sleep can be extremely unpredictable with toddlers and their younger siblings.
+During the early stages of motherhood, most moms are sleep-deprived and tired.
+Their schedules might completely revolve around the baby’s sleep schedule.
 This kind of exhaustion can decrease productivity which is of no help if one is going back to school.
 Then the daily routine will be even more packed, which can be a challenge.
 One way to ensure a normal routine is to instruct the nanny or daycare to put down kids for proper naps and then try to get them into a sleep schedule at night.
 It won’t happen overnight, but with persistence, it is possible, and this will help students get at least 7-8 hours of sleep themselves.

 Moms need to sneak in a little alone time for relaxing and recharging.
 Settling down with a book, watching something on Netflix, going to a coffee shop to study, or getting a massage on the weekend can help.
 A little R&R can go a long way to help one succeed as a working mom.
 Also, set realistic expectations and give yourself a break when needed.

 #9 Use the power of friends to recharge